ArthurPV/config-vim/README.md

 ## Installation

-To begin enter the following command on your terminal.
+To start enter the following command on your terminal.

 ```
 git clone https://github.com/ArthurPV/config-vim.git ~/